echoshihab/JS30Challenge/README.md

 ### Day 15: Local Storage and Event Delegation
 Watched the video and attempted this on my own, going back to videos where I had problem with event delegation.
 Also solved the challenges Wes Bos provided at the end

+### Day 16: Mouse Move shadow
+Watched the completed solution and attempted this on my own.
+Completed text shadow effect, but it looked glitch.
+After watching the video, I added the event listener to parent element instead of document and made sure the inside elment didn't interfere with pixel measurements following the Wes's logic.

+### Day 17: Sorted Band names with Articles
+Was able to solve this challenge on my own.
+Ran into a bit of a problem trying to add to much to the sort function.
+Separating the function to deal with the articles was the key to the solution.